passard/ArchLinux-ARM-Raspberry-Pi/README.md

 	nano ~/.xinitrc
 _Type_ **'starxfce4'** then save (ctrl+o) and exit (ctrl+x)

-### 2.5 Edit slim.conf
+### 2.5 Edit slim.conf (as root or with sudo)
-_Type_ **'nano /etc/slim.conf'** then uncomment _default_user_ line and replace _simone_ with your default username If you want the session to start automatically, uncomment _autologin_ line and replace _no_ by **'yes'**.
+_Type_ **'sudo nano /etc/slim.conf'** then uncomment _default_user_ line and replace _simone_ with your default username If you want the session to start automatically, uncomment _autologin_ line and replace _no_ by **'yes'**.

 ## 3 Raspberry Pi configuration and tweaks
 ##### Reboot and login with _username_ credentials (if you did not chose autologin)
 If xfce4 desktop does not star, _type_ **'startxfce4'**

-## ------------------------------- THE FOLLOWING HAS TO BE REVIEWED -----------------------------------

 ### 2.6) Optimize Display

-	edit /boot/config.txt according to current display
+Edit /boot/config.txt according to current display.
+I use the following for HD (1080px).
+More info on https://www.raspberrypi.org/documentation/configuration/config-txt/

+##### As root or with sudo, _type_ 'sudo nano /boot/config.txt4
-	# Uncomment to force a specific HDMI mode (this will force VGA)
+Then uncomment following lines to force a specific HDMI mode (this will force VGA)
 	hdmi_group=2
 	hdmi_mode=82

-	# Uncomment to force a HDMI mode rather than DVI.
-This can make audio work in
+##### Uncomment to force a HDMI mode rather than DVI.
+This can make audio work in some cases.
-	# DMT (computer monitor) modes
 	hdmi_drive=1

- #   override the behaviour in config.txt if you understand the risks:
+##### Avoid warnings at boot for lower power supply (only if you understand the risks):
-	# Removes the warning overlay.
 	avoid_warnings=1
+### OR

-	# Additionally allows turbo when low-voltage is present.
+##### To avoid even more warnings and allow turbo when low-voltage is present.
 	avoid_warnings=2

+## ------------------------------- THE FOLLOWING HAS TO BE REVIEWED -----------------------------------

 8) Enable Bluetooth
 	Load generic drivers : modprobe btusb